ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 ## Resolver Context

-The resolver context represent the execution context for a specific field that is being resolved.
+The resolver context represents the execution context for a specific field that is being resolved.

 | Member        | Type | Description |
 | ------------- | ----------- | ----------- |